BillJr99/Ursinus-CS376/_pages/gdbvalgrind.md

 ### Step 4: Load the core file into GDB.
 To analyze the core dump with GDB, use the following command:
 ```
-gdb program core
+gdb program core-file-location
 ```

 Note that if you're using the Windows Subsystem for Linux (WSL), the core file is typically stored at `/mnt/wslg/dumps` on the Windows file system.
 On most systems, it will appear in the current directory or some other pre-defined location.
 Following the instructions above, they should appear in your current directory.

-### Step 5: Obtain a backtrace.
+### Step 5: Obtain a backtrace / stacktrace.
-Once GDB is loaded with the core file, you can obtain a backtrace of the program's execution at the time of the crash using the `bt` command:
+Once GDB is loaded with the core file, you can obtain a backtrace of the program's execution at the time of the crash using the `bt` command, like you did in real time earlier:

 ```
 bt
 ```